Huggies Pull-Ups: GoodNites

 GoodNites are used to control bedwetting.
-In 2008, The Goodnites disposable underwear split up from the Pull Ups brand merging with the Huggies brand, Then in 2011, Goodnites split up from the Huggies brand and formed their own brand which is the same name as the product.
+In 2008, The GoodNites disposable underwear split up from the Pull Ups brand merging with the Huggies brand.
+Later, in 2011, GoodNites split up from the Huggies brand and formed their own brand which is the same name as the product.

 Night-Time

-At the same time that Wetness Liner was renamed Cool Alert, Pull-Ups introduced Night Time Pull-Ups.
-The Night Time Pull-Ups were very much like a regular Pull-Ups pant, except it has more absorbency, and they have bedtime designs featuring Disney's Princesses Belle and Cinderella characters for girls and Toy Story characters for boys.
-The Night Time Pull-Ups are not available in the 12M-24M or 4T-5T sizes.
+At the same time that Wetness Liner was renamed Cool Alert, Pull-Ups introduced Night-Time Pull-Ups.
+The Night-Time Pull-Ups were very much like a regular Pull-Ups pant, except it has more absorbency, and they have bedtime designs featuring Toy Story characters for boys & girls.
+The Night-Time Pull-Ups are not available in the 4T-5T or 5T-6T sizes.